agateau/clyde/README.md

 ## Motivation

-You want to install the latest version of tools like ripgrep, fd or gh, but:
+You want to install the latest version of tools like ripgrep, fd or fzf, but:

 - They are not available in your distribution, or the available versions are too old, and you don't want to mess up your system.
 - You don't want to have to think about where to install them, add them to $PATH or make their man pages available.